jingle-lang/jingle/docs/LANGUAGE_SPEC.md

 // Constants

-con pi = 3.14
+const pi = 3.14
-// These are constants which cannot change value. con gravity = 9.8
+// These are constants which cannot change value. const gravity = 9.8

 // Locals

 // Local variables can only be created inside a code block and can only be accessed from that same block.
-They are defined using the ':=' symbol.

 fn helloWorld:
-  message := "World"
+  var message = "World"
   echo("Hello #{message}") => Outputs "Hello World"
+end

 echo("Hello #{message}") => Returns error because message is not defined as a global variable, only as a local variable.
 ```